powercloudgmbh/.github/profile/README.md

 ### 🔧Links to us!

-- [Our Website](https://power.cloud/) - A command line tool for GitHub
+- [Our Website](https://power.cloud/) - Take a look around our website
-- [Career](https://power.cloud/en/career/jobs/) - A git extension for versioning large files
-- [Primer](https://github.com/primer/css) - The GitHub design system
+- [Career](https://power.cloud/en/career/jobs/) - You too can find a place with us

 <!--
 Made with 🖤